CU-DBMI/demo-python-memory-reference-accounting/README.md

 The [`gc` module](https://docs.python.org/3/library/gc.html) provides an interface to the Python garbage collector.
 In addition, the [`sys` module](https://docs.python.org/3/library/sys.html) provides many functions which provide information about references and other details about Python objects as they are executed through the interpreter.

-## Test Cases

-This project focuses on leveraging Python memory observability tools to illustrate what happens as code is executed.
-See below for more information on specifics regarding each test case and the technologies used for these.

 ## Development

 The following are suggested steps to get started with development for this project.